-For the second approximation, we leverage the idea of Fourier Neural Operators~\citep{li2020fourier,tran2021factorized}.
-We assume each weight function is stationary, i.e., $w_l^j(x_j, x'_j) = w_l^j(x_j - x'_j)$, and set the projection points \(\X_Q\) on a regular grid in each dimension.
-Using the convolution theorem~\citep{bracewell1966fourier}, each integration in R.H.S of ~\eqref{eq:dimwise} can be computed as:
+For the second approximation, we leverage ideas from Fourier Neural Operators~\citep{li2020fourier,tran2021factorized}.
+We assume each weight function is stationary, i.e., $w_l^j(x_j, x'_j) = w_l^j(x_j - x'_j)$, and place the projection points $\X_Q$ on a regular grid in each dimension.
+Using the convolution theorem~\citep{bracewell1966fourier}, each integration in R.H.S of ~\eqref{eq:dimwise} can be expressed as:

 where \(\mathcal{F}[\cdot]\) and \(\mathcal{F}^{-1}[\cdot]\) denote the Fourier and inverse Fourier transforms, respectively.
-Similar to~\eqref{eq:dimwise}, this formulation generalizes directly to higher-dimensional inputs.
-We approximate~\eqref{eq:conv} by applying the discrete Fourier transform (DFT) to $\h_{l,i}$ on $\X_Q$ (along each dimension), multiplying the result with the discretized spectrum of $w_l^1, w_l^2, \ldots$, and then applying the inverse DFT to obtain \(\h_{l+1,i}\).
+In practice, we approximate~\eqref{eq:conv} by applying the discrete Fourier transform (DFT) to $\h_{l,i}$ evaluated on $\X_Q$ along each dimension, multiplying the result with the discretized spectrum of $w_l^1, w_l^2, \ldots$, and then applying the inverse DFT to obtain \(\h_{l+1,i}\).

-{While this dimension-wise approximate integral transform may bring up additional errors relative to~\eqref{eq:int-transform}, it substantially reduces the number of mode parameters and alleviates the risk of overfitting in practice.
-In Appendix Section~\ref{sect:error-analysis}, we provide a mathematical analysis of the discrete approximation error, and ablation studies in Appendix Section~\ref{sect:ablation} further confirm the advantage of our approach. }
+While this dimension-wise approximate integral transform may bring up additional errors relative to~\eqref{eq:int-transform}, it substantially reduces the number of mode parameters and alleviates the risk of overfitting in practice.
+Appendix Section~\ref{sect:error-analysis} provides a mathematical analysis of the resulting discretization error, and ablation studies in Appendix Section~\ref{sect:ablation} further validate the empirical benefits of this approach.